 Historians put forward many reasons why the West may have been more open to women’s suffrage–among them that they were looking to attract women to help with the support work of the miners and the railroad workers or that they were looking for ways to increase population, etc.

-Virgiinia Scharff, Women of the West chair at the Autry Center in Los Angeles, a professor at the University of New Mexico, and author of the forthcoming book, The Women Jefferson Loved (fall 2010), notes that the reason was relatively simple: The western legislatures were still quite small, so if one or two people liked the idea, it was much easier to get the votes.
+Virgiinia Scharff, Women of the West chair at the Autry Center in Los Angeles, a professor at the University of New Mexico, and author of The Women Jefferson Loved, notes that the reason was relatively simple: The western legislatures were still quite small, so if one or two people liked the idea, it was much easier to get the votes.
 Scharff additionally adds another piece of wisdom that could serve us well with anything we want changed: “Remember, when power is closer to the ground, it’s easier to get things done.”

 But before we think it was “easy” for those women in the west, it is important to know by 1872 the Wyoming legislature was re-thinking the issue.
 They passed a bill to repeal the law but the governor vetoed the bill, and his veto was upheld by a single vote.

-To their credit, Wyoming soon came to fully embrace their stance, and when Congress considered not giving them statehood because of their position on women’s suffrage, Cheyenne officials sent back a telegram stating that Wyoming would remain out of Union 100 years rather than join without women’s suffrage, 1890 Wyoming was admitted as the 44th state, making it the first state to grant women the vote.
-By 1914 all western states west of the Rocky Mountains had given women the right to vote, showing that state-by-state “peer pressure” was stronger for neighboring states.
+To their credit, Wyoming soon came to fully embrace their stance.
+When Congress considered not giving them statehood because of their position on women’s suffrage, Cheyenne officials sent back a telegram stating that Wyoming would remain out of Union 100 years rather than join without permitting women to vote.
+In 1890, Wyoming was admitted as the 44th state, making it the first state to grant women access to the ballot.
+By 1914, all states west of the Rocky Mountains had given women the right to vote.
+Clearly, state-by-state “peer pressure” was effective in forcing change in neighboring states.

-Of course ultimately, the country needed a federal amendment so that all women could vote, and the 19th Amendment was passed by the House of Representatives in January of 1918 and approved by the Senate in June of 1919.
+Of course ultimately, the country needed a federal amendment so that all women could vote.
+The 19th Amendment was passed by the House of Representatives in January of 1918 and approved by the Senate in June of 1919.
 It was then sent on to the states for ratification, with Tennessee providing the last vote needed in August of 1920.

 Needless to say, women were ready.
-In St. Louis, women paid to attend classes to learn about the workings of government, and there were both day sessions and evening sessions for women who worked.
-The League of Women Voters set up demonstrations at department stores and hotel lobbies showing the mechanics of voting.
+In St. Louis, women paid to attend classes to learn about the workings of government.
+There were both day sessions and evening sessions for women who worked.
+The League of Women Voters set up demonstrations to show the mechanics of voting at department stores and in hotel lobbies .

 But the ultimate step in preparing for women to vote may have been in White Plains, New York, where they established a “baby-checking” service in order that women might vote.

-Next time you get frustrated with how long change takes for our government, think back to the ladies in Seneca Falls in 1848 and all the women between there and the gaining of full suffrage for women, perhaps it will help keep things in perspective.
+Next time you get frustrated with how long change takes for our government, think back to the ladies in Seneca Falls.
+Starting in 1848, these women were followed by armies of other women who worked to gain of full suffrage for women.